 Hassan is just one of 435,000 Syrian refugees who lives in the Sanliurfa Province of Southeast Turkey, with over 46% of these aged 18 and under.

 The fear of these children becoming a ‘lost generation’ with little hope or opportunity looms large in many Syrian communities but opportunities like the Caregiver Engagement programme empower parents to ensure that their children will prosper in the future.

-With support from ECHO, Concern has engaged 664 family members, caregivers and community members to complete the course in three provinces in the region.
+With support from the European Union, Concern has engaged 664 family members, caregivers and community members to complete the course in three provinces in the region.

 While he doesn’t yet have any children himself, shopkeeper Bassam recently got married and decided to undertake the course so that he would be ready to support his new family.